walessy/_FinancialData_Unstable/Setup/simple_setup_guide.md

 Your unified trading environment provides:
 - ✅ Multiple isolated platform instances
 - ✅ Automatic startup when you log in
-- ✅ Desktop shortcuts with custom icons
+- ✅ Organized desktop shortcuts with custom icons
+- ✅ Visual differentiation between Demo/Live accounts
 - ✅ Simple manual control
 - ✅ Easy to add new platforms
 - ✅ Works with standard user privileges
-- ✅ One script handles everything
+- ✅ Professional taskbar organization

-Just configure your trading accounts in each platform instance and you're ready to trade!
+**Configure your trading accounts in each platform instance and you're ready to trade safely with clear visual identification!**